borglab/SwiftFusion/doc/DifferentiableManifoldRecipe.md

 (See the code for more detailed requirements and documentation).

-The imlpementations of `global` and `local` determine how the manifold's global and local coordinates are related, and they therefore determine the behavior of the manifold's tangent vectors during differentiation.
+The implementations of `global` and `local` determine how the manifold's global and local coordinates are related, and they therefore determine the behavior of the manifold's tangent vectors during differentiation.